How much does an interior designer cost in Portland, Oregon you might ask? How do they charge and what can you expect from the relationship?

 Some residential and commercial interior designers ask clients to place a retainer upon signing an agreement for design services.
 The deposit/retainer is generally an up-front fee intended to cover costs during the planning stage of the project.
 When the job is completed, the retainer fees are sometimes absorbed by the design firm and deposits are deducted from fees incurred during the project.

-Deposits/Retainers: What to expect from Angela Todd Designs
+Deposits/Retainers: What to expect from Angela Todd Studios

 Deposits are part of our design agreement with our clients.
-We have designed our agreement so that the retainer covers the last few invoices, or part of the purchases to be made by the client.
+We bill bi-monthly with itemized entries, which we have found allows clients to keep track of costs as the project progresses.
+Our design retainer covers the last few invoices of the project, or part of the purchases to be made by the client.

 How interior designers charge for services and products?